leafo/lapis/docs/models.md

 ### `fetch`

-A custom relation, provide a function to fetch the associated data.
-Result is cached.
+A manual relation where you provide a function that will fetch the associated data for an individual row.
+A preload implementation can also be provided.
+Lapis will automatically cache the result of the fetch like it does with the other relation types.

 ```lua
 local Model = require("lapis.db.model").Model